 Organization of the Lecture:

-In contrast to a usual lecture, this course combines theory and practice: after a brief part where novel lecture material and homework assignments are discussed, students will use the remainder of the course time to write their own MATLAB code with one-to-one support and discussions with the instructor.
+In contrast to a usual lecture, this course combines theory and practice: after a brief lecture part where novel material and homework assignments are discussed, students will use the remainder of the course time to continue coding their own MATLAB program with one-to-one support from and supervision by the instructor.
 The final examination is a written test where students have to carry out simulation experiments employing their own simulation tool.

 The lecture will be offered regularly during summer terms.
 Prerequisites to take part are a profound knowledge of nanoelectronics devices (such as the course “Nanoelectronics Devices- Physics, Modeling, Simulation”, see above).
 Knowledge in programming in MATLAB is beneficial but not compulsory.